Ostuni, Puglia, Italy

 How to get there

-- 35 minutes from the Brindisi airport and 1 hour from Bari airport.
+- The house is 35 minutes from the Brindisi airport and 1 hour from Bari airport.

 - Highly recommended: Rental car